 School Games

-In the document linked below you can find all the information you need to run a School Games event including simple rules, adaptations and a simple spirit scoring matrix:
+Find all the information you need to run a School Games event including simple rules, adaptations and a simple spirit scoring matrix

 Downloadable 10 simple rules and pitch layout: